longturn/freeciv21/docs/Modding/Tilesets/Tutorial/01_intro.rst

   documentation, the complete name will always be used.

 Once you have found the ``amplio2.tilespec`` file, copy it to another of the Freeciv21 folders (we suggest using a folder inside your home directory) and rename it to ``tutorial.tilespec``.
-That's
+That is
 it: your new tileset can now be selected from the menu (you may need to reopen the settings window).
 For now, it is identical to the original ``amplio2``; we will address this in a moment.